BREC's Baton Rouge Zoo accredited again, six years after losing status from national group

 Those opposing the move suggested the zoo improve the park where it was — a proposal that ultimately led to the work being done today.

 The AZA team six years ago dinged Baton Rouge for dilapidated infrastructure, three animal escapes in a 16-month period and a lack of lighting near exhibits.
-The review team also noted that in 2016 two giraffes and a tiger died unexpectedly in 2016, and dogs had broken into the zoo and killed three monkeys.
+The review team also noted that two giraffes and a tiger died unexpectedly in 2016.
+That same year, dogs had broken into the zoo and killed three monkeys.
+Six years earlier, dogs broke in and killed 17 flamingos.

 More News